xisingazix/xisingazix.github.io/README.md

-# HTML and CSS Styling: A Step-by-Step Guide
+# HTML and CSS Styling Guide

 **Objective:**
 Create a portfolio page by: